BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 - From here, push the filled cart.
 Make your way back to the top left corner.
 - Flip the nearby switch and talk to the filled cart.
 Use Rock Climb on the path that opens to reach the basement once more.

+!img("vr_mines_ne.png")

 Time for another "strength puzzle that takes way longer than it seems it should".
 This time, you'll need to move the boulder that starts on top into the center of the track loop.
 To do this, continually move it clockwise around the loop, pushing it inward whenever you can without it getting stuck.
 You'll need to do a lot of track-crossing to succeed.
 The good news is: once you get it onto the pressure pad, the explosives will ram into the pillar with a simple push.
 Exit in the bottom right.

-One more path to go down: take the top minecart in Charlotte's room.
+One more path to go down: take the top minecart (U) in Charlotte's room.

-In this next room, you'll need to push both boulders to the left.
-The final move has to be made from the other side.
-Note that queueing up both boulders will prevent you from solving either.
-Climb down into the pit when you're ready.
+In this next room, you'll need to push both boulders to the left: one above, one below.
+The final move for each has to be made from the other side.
+Solve each rock fully one-at-a-time, then climb down into the pit.

+!img("vr_mines_nw.png")

 In this room, you'll need to load carts with rocks, dumping it to create climbing paths.
 The solution:

-- Switch the lever and jump in the cart.
+- Switch the first lever (A) and jump in the cart.
 Fill it with rocks.
-Switch the lever back and push the cart down.
+Switch the lever (A) back and push the cart down.
 - Head down and take the cart back up.
 Fill it with rocks once more.
-- Switch the two levers below.
+- Switch the two levers below (A, B).
 Push the cart again, then follow it down and ride it back up.
 Fill it up!
-- Switch the bottom lever, then make your way back up to the cart.
+- Switch the bottom lever (C), then make your way back up to the cart.
 Push it down.
 - Climb down all the rocks and push the explosives into the pillar.

 Climb down to the left, then go up and talk to Charlotte.
 We have successfully destroyed the pillar!